 The above photos are for reference only.

-171010 Personal Assistant team will apply for the "Lantau Closed Road Permit" on your behalf.
+171010 Personal Assistant team will apply the ballot arrangement for the "Lantau Closed Road Permit" on your behalf.
 Therefore, 1O1O customers can use the closed roads of Lantau Island to Ngong Ping, Tai O, Changsha and Mui Wo during weekdays (Monday to Friday).

 Please contact the 171010 Personal Assistant for details.

-1O1O’s Personal Assistant team – application for a Lantau Closed Road Permit on your behalf
+1O1O’s Personal Assistant team – application the ballot arrangement for a Lantau Closed Road Permit on your behalf

 Photos for reference only.